novas1r1/neodym-ide/README.md

 ## Dependencies

-Code analysis is powered by JSHint.
+Code analysis is powered by [JSHint](http://jshint.com).
-Karma is used as the test runner.
+[Karma](http://karma-runner.github.io) is used as the test runner.
-Jasmine is used as the testing framework.
+[Jasmine](http://jasmine.github.io) is used as the testing framework.
+[Istanbul](https://github.com/gotwarlost/istanbul) is used to generate the code coverage.

 ## Upcoming features and changes
-### Currently only available for Windows
+- Currently only available for Windows
-### Import of existing Ionic projects
+- Import of existing Ionic projects
-### Choosing between different code structures
+- Choosing between different code structures

 ## Known issues
+*Please let us know about your discovered issues!*

 ## Support us
 ### Join the open source community